On completeness and dynamics of compact Brinkmann spacetimes: The degenerate case, the -foliation on a leaf

+From all this, we infer that if $\gamma$ and $\gamma^\prime$ are two generic elements of $\Gamma^0$, then any one parameter groups $h(t) $ and $h^\prime(t)$ containing $\gamma$ and $\gamma^\prime$, respectively, commute.
 Regarding existence of such one parameter groups $h(t)$, let $K$ be a one parameter group in (the abelian) $L^0$ containing $\pi (\gamma)$, and consider $\pi^{-1}(K)$, which is connected (since $J$ is connected), and contains $\gamma$.
-So $\pi^{-1}(K)$ is a semi-direct product $\R \ltimes \R^k$ ($L^0 \cong \R^k$).
+Then $\pi^{-1}(K)$ is a semi-direct product $\R \ltimes \R^k$ ($L^0 \cong \R^k$).
 Let us refer to Lemma \ref{existence_one_parameter} below, for the proof that generic elements of such a semi-direct product can be reached by one parameter groups.